vanh182/melodybox-backend/README.md

 npm start
 ```

-The backend will run on:
+The application will run at:

 ```text
 http://localhost:3000